MAXduino Build

 I got it put together and ran the check posted on the Tynemouth Software post.
 It shows 32k, but it is showing the 16k Rom plus the 16k Ram.

-The keyboard tested out too as fully working.
-The problem I have is the PAL/NTSC switch (the old channel switch), is offset a bit to far to the edge of the board, and I can’t get it set in the NTSC setting while inside the case.
-I have to heat the solder and push it to the one side.
-The holes for the switch were very large, you can see that in my Part 1 post where I have the switch and the cleaned out holes.
-I should be able to shift it enough to get it where it needs to be due to the size of those holes.
-A little update, I did shift the switch position and it now lines up perfectly with the bottom case.
+The keyboard tested good and is fully working.
+I had a problem with the PAL/NTSC switch (the old channel switch), was offset a bit to far to the edge of the board, and I could not get it set in the NTSC setting while inside the case.
+I had to heat the solder and push it to the one side to give it proper alignment in the case.
+The holes for the switch are very large, you can see that in my Part 1 post where I have the switch and the cleaned out holes.
+The switch now lines up perfectly and works as intended.

 I found the heatsink on the voltage regulator had no heatsink compound on it at all.
 I removed it and added some silver thermal compound and reinstalled it.